-- Students may not repeat a course already successfully completed during the current academic program.
+- Students may not repeat a course for credit if already successfully completed during the current academic program.

 Course assignments must be turned in by the date specified by the syllabus or instructor.
 The grade for work not done in compliance with this policy is a zero unless an extension has been granted in advance.
 Commonly five points per day will be deducted for work submitted after the assigned due date, but the deduction depends on the assignment, course syllabus, and decision between the faculty and student.

 The student must present a petition for a course assignment extension to the course coordinator or instructor at least one day before the work is due, and the petition must be endorsed by the instructor.
-The course faculty/coordinator will deny or approve the request.
-If approved, the course faculty/coordinator and student negotiate a revised due date.
+The course coordinator or instructor will deny or approve the request.
+If approved, the course coordinator/instructor and student negotiate a revised due date.

 The academic performance of students is reviewed by the MSN and DNP Student Admission and Academic Affairs (SAAA) committees at the end of each semester.
-Academic performance of students in a Postmaster’s Certificate (PMC) program will be reviewed by the MSN SAAA committee.
-Academic performance of students completing a BSN to DNP or a PMC during a DNP program of studies will be reviewed by the DNP SAAA committee.
+Academic performance of students in the Master of Nursing (MN) or a Postmaster’s Certificate (PMC) specialty will be reviewed by the MSN SAAA committee.
+Academic performance of students completing a BSN to DNP, or a PMC during a DNP program of study, will be reviewed by the DNP SAAA committee.

 The committee, on the recommendation of the student’s instructors, academic director, and/or academic adviser, promotes only those students who have demonstrated personal, professional, and intellectual achievement consistent with faculty expectations at the student’s particular stage of professional development.
 If a student is deficient in a major area, the committee will review the student’s total program performance.